 Taking this into account we now write the ratio of fluxes to be:

-We show the result in Fig.~\ref{PAMELAFit2}.
-This fit requires the local density to be $15\%$ of the interstellar density and for $\delta=0.09$.
-The oscillating current sheet has the effect of moving the rise in the positron fraction to larger energies, and decreasing the overall magnification effect of the lense.
+We show the result in figure~\ref{PAMELAFit2}.
+This plot requires $A = 0.15$ and for $\delta = 0.09$.
+The oscillating current sheet has the effect of moving the rise in the positron fraction to larger energies, and decreasing the overall magnification effect of the lens.

-Even though we have used a number of broad approximations the predictions are robust.
-It is true that there is an asymmetry in the propagation paths of particles of different signs at these energies.
-It is also clear that this asymmetry can only become significant once the Larmor radius of the particles is large with respect to the latitudinal extent of the current sheet, and once it does become significant it rises with energy.
-We only need to assume that there remains a radial gradient in the density of cosmic rays at these energies\footnote{The radial gradient in cosmic ray densities should disappear for energies of a few $TeV$ when particles free stream through the heliosphere.
+Even though we have used a number of broad approximations, the predictions are robust.
+There is an asymmetry in the propagation paths of particles of different signs at the energies measured by PAMELA.
+This asymmetry only becomes significant once the Larmor radius of a particle is large with respect to the latitudinal extent of the current sheet, and once it becomes significant the effect increases with energy.
+We only need to assume that there remains a radial gradient in the density of cosmic rays at these energies\footnote{The radial gradient in cosmic ray densities should disappear for energies of a few TeV when particles free stream through the heliosphere.
 It is tempting to use this to explain the Fermi excess in cosmic ray electrons.
-In this case the bump at $500~GeV$ would be the observation of the unmodulated spectrum whereas the low energy data would represent the locally suppressed flux.
-To fit the Fermi data in this way would indicate the local flux at $10~GeV$ to be $60\%$ of the unmodulated interstellar flux - 4 times the flux we use to fit the PAMELA signal.
+In this case the bump at 500~GeV would be the observation of the unmodulated spectrum whereas the low energy data would represent the locally suppressed flux.
+To fit the Fermi data in this way would indicate the local flux at 10 GeV to be 60\% of the unmodulated interstellar flux - 4 times the flux we use to fit the PAMELA signal.